rbong/vim-flog/FAQ.md

 # Flog FAQ

-## How do I get Flog to run faster?
+## Why does Flog hang the first time I run it?

-The answer depends on your issue.

-**Flog is slow the first time it runs for a repo**

 The first time Flog runs for a repo, it runs `git commit-graph write`.
 This ultimately makes it run faster.